 other than (like JSON) as source.
 However, they are conventionally represented as

 node and arc graphs.
-This visual representation conveys the overall structure of an RDF
+This visual representation conveys the overall structure of an

 graph but not necessarily the actual content.

 Validation: There has been recent work on RDF Shape Expressions for

 constraining the shape of RDF graphs; this is not yet deployed.

 Data Typing: RDF does support associating data types with values, and